 I got the idea to create a food guide for cancer patients who had finished treatment from a health unit in Ottawa that created a food guide for people with diabetes.
 That planted a seed for me – someone should create a food guide for people who want to reduce their risk of cancer….yes, someone should do that.

 I Tried to Get Others To Create A Food Guide

 I so believed in my food guide idea that I told people who I thought had the means to make it come to life…but not having lived through the experience of cancer and the fear and anxiety that comes after cancer treatment, others were not as enthusiastic as I was.

 Not Giving Up on My Food Guide

 I’ve worked with many cancer patients and survivors and they share one common goal.
 They want to change their eating so that they can reduce their risk of ever getting cancer again.
+And if they have metastatic disease, they want it to stop growing and spreading.
 I knew that the guide I wanted to create could help so many people.
 I didn’t give up on the idea.
 Finally, after meeting an amazing graphic designer who agreed to help me with my dream, my food guide was launched in 2018 and the website followed after that.
 Right now, we have two products to offer you.
 The full colour printed guide and the full colour digital download.

 and they are all detailed in the Cancer Risk Reduction Guide.

 How Do I Get a Cancer Risk Reduction Guide?